Oghma-Infinium/Vagabond/Documentation/CONFIG.md

 - **Equipment UI Preset for 1080p**: UI preset for 1080p users.
 Enable this if you use a 1080p monitor.

+- **Skyrim Priority (CPU affinity)**: To adjust CPU affinity for your setup, click the `Puzzle Piece` button at the top of MO2 and select `Set CPU Affinity`.
+Example of the options you need to press are provided [here](https://raw.githubusercontent.com/Oghma-Infinium/Vagabond/main/images/cpu%20affinity%20example.png).

 ## In-Game MCM options